 - Workability: I’d say this Cream Cheese Pie Dough is actually a bit easier to work with than my traditional pie dough.
 The cream cheese lends a pliability that makes it roll out smoother and more easily.

-So next time you bake a pie, take things up a notch and give this Cream Cheese Pie Dough a try.
+Next time you bake a pie, try taking things up a notch with this easy, elegant and tender Cream Cheese Pie Dough.

 Cream Cheese Pie Dough